elucian/bee/syntax/structure.md

 One aspect can have multiple input and output parameters:
 ```
-input a,b ∈ Z, c ∈ R; --input parameters
+input a,b ∈ Z, c ∈ R; -- input parameters
-output v,z ∈ N; -- output parameters
+output v,z @ N;       -- output parameters
 ```

 **note:**
 * both input/output statements are optional;
-* one aspect can have single input and single output statement;
+* one aspect can have single input and single output statements;
+* output parameters use "@" at all times and can not be native variables;
+* input parameters can use "∈" for value parameter and "@" for reference parameter;

 **Read next:** [Syntax Overview](overview.md)